 - Do you find you are ordering supplies more often?

 - Do you suspect an employee wasn’t sick but called in sick?
-On some level you need to trust your employees, though if an employee isn’t performing and is out sick a lot, then you need to dig deeper to insure that the employee understands the policy of the company.
+On some level, you need to trust your employees, though if an employee isn’t performing and is out ill a lot, then you need to dig deeper to ensure that the employee understands the policy of the company.

 - Do you have multiple eyes viewing your financial data?
 If not, you leave yourself vulnerable to an employee stealing.

 - Do you check employee expense reports?
 If they have a company credit card, are all of the expenses company related.
 When you reimburse the employee, do you make sure that they pay the credit card?